hashicorp/nomad/website/source/docs/agent/config.html.md

 configured on server nodes.

 * `client`: This is the top-level key used to define the Nomad client configuration.
-Like the server configuration, it is a key/value mapping which supports the following keys:
+Like the server configuration, it is a key-value mapping which supports the following keys:
   <br>
   * `enabled`: A boolean indicating if client mode is enabled.
 All other client